milliampere/examensarbete/README.md

 ## Suggestions for future functionality / improvements:

-- Better feedback to the user if an error occurs
 - Add spices and bread to the database (not included today)
 - Make search functionality better
+- Make sure users who has the plugin gets updates when we make changes to the plugin.

 ## Development